msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

 The interpreter uses the string of characters typed by the user into the input box as the input value.

-The input value is usually assigned to a variable in order that it can be used in later commands.
+You will usually want to assign the input value to a variable so that you can use the value in later commands.

 .. activecode:: ac-input
     :language: python